Vacuuming carbon from the air could help stop climate change. Not everyone agrees

 It all depends on how fast humans can reduce their use of fossil fuels now.
 But the sooner concentrations of greenhouse gases fall in the atmosphere, the faster the trend of rapidly warming temperatures can be stopped.

-By mid-century, carbon removal may need to be scaled up to 10 billion tons of carbon per year, according to a report from the National Academies of Science, Engineering and Medicine.
-Right now, direct air capture plants are just sequestering .01 million tons.
+By midcentury, carbon removal may need to be scaled up to 10 billion tons of carbon per year, according to a report from the National Academies of Science, Engineering and Medicine.
+Right now, direct air capture plants are just sequestering 0.01 million tons.

 The recent report from the IPCC published overall estimates of how much carbon dioxide removal might be needed, but those numbers were removed due to inconsistencies in how land-based emissions are calculated among different countries.
 Still, through the end of the century, the report found up to 1 trillion tons of carbon dioxide may need to be removed through bioenergy and direct air capture alone.